RobTillaart/AD523X/README.md

 # AD523X

-Arduino library for SPI AD5231 and AD5235 digital potentiometers
+Arduino library for SPI AD5231 and AD5235 10 bit digital potentiometers.

 ## Description

 **Experimental**

-The library is experimental as the functionality is not tested yet.
+The library is experimental as the functionality is not tested with hardware yet.

-The **AD5231** is a single channel 1024 step, SPI based potentiometer, the **AD5235** is a dual version thereof.
+The **AD5231** is a single channel, 10 bit = 1024 step, SPI based potentiometer, the **AD5235** is a dual channel version.

+This library is written as it is the first 10 bit potentiometer encountered.
+When used as a voltage divider one could set 5V in steps of 5 mV which is great.

-The interface is straightforward, one can set a value per channels between 0..1023.
+The interface is straightforward, one can set a value per channels between 0..1023 or by means of a percentage.
+This value can be fetched from cache.

+Furthermore the power on reset start value can be set in EEMEM (EEPROM), either by copying the current position or by writing an explicit value to the EEMEM address.

+Finally there are 14 or so free addresses in EEMEM to store some 16 bit values.

+The library does not support the **WP = writeProtect pin** or the **RDY = ready pin**.
+This might change in the future.

+The library doen not implement the increment/decrement interface yet.
+This might change in the future.

+Feedback is as always welcome! please open an issue on GitHub.

 #### Related

+Mostly digipots:

 - https://github.com/RobTillaart/AD520X
 - https://github.com/RobTillaart/AD523X